TheSudoYT/terraform-aws-ark-survival-ascended/README.md

 [INFO] Removing Local Ark Backup File
 ```

-An the backup should be visible in the AWS S3 bucket.
+The backup should be visible in the AWS S3 bucket after the first specified backup interval time frame passes.
-- move data off EBS and restore from the target location OR
-- Restore from EBS snapshot
-- Price difference?
-- 8.9 MB

-### Compute

-### Networking

 ## Using an Existing GameUserSettings.ini
 You can use an existing GameUserSettings.ini so that the server starts with your custom settings.
 The following inputs are required to do this:

 > [!NOTE]
-> Terraform Module inputs that are also key=value pairs in the .ini files overwrite the .ini file options.
+> Terraform Module inputs that are also `key=value` pairs in the .ini files overwrite the .ini file options.
 For example, the `ark_session_name` input will overwrite the value for SessionName in your GameUserSettings.ini file if you provided a custom one.

 | Input | Description |
 | ------------- | ------------- |